microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 **Don't rewrite version history**

-Once a version has been pubished to the version database, do not change its associated `git-tree` in a git registry or directory in a filesystem registry.
+Once a version has been published to the versions files, do not change its associated `git-tree` in a git registry or directory in a filesystem registry.

 One of vcpkg's design principles is that the versions of installed dependencies do not change without user intervention.
-Rewriting the version file history by changing a `git-tree` entry violates this principle.
+Rewriting the versions file history by changing a `git-tree` entry violates this principle.

 If the existing version has issues, prefer to create a new [`port-version`](../reference/vcpkg-json.md#port-version).

-**Don't delete version files**
+**Don't delete versions files**

 When removing a port from your registry, remove its contents from the ports directory and its entry in the baseline file.
-But _do not_ remove its associated version file.
+But _do not_ remove its associated versions file.

-Even if a port no longer exists in the registry, as long as the version file remains, users of the port can install old versions by using [version `overrides`](../users/versioning.md#overrides).s
+Even if a port no longer exists in the registry, as long as the versions file remains, users of the port can install old versions by using [version `overrides`](../users/versioning.md#overrides).

 ## Next steps